jcabrera/AlexaJokes/tutorial2.md

 1. Check your skill configuration:
     1. Click `Invocation` on the left side
     1. Click `Build Model` along the top.
 It will tell you the build has started, then take a bit of time (perhaps a minute), then hopefully tell you "Build Successful"

+## Test the Alexa skill in the developer console, and on an Echo or the Echo Simulator

+There are three ways to test the Alexa skill.
+The quickest is in the Alexa developer console, but that's not really exactly how an Echo works, so it's great for looking into problems, but it can't convince you that the skill will really work 100% on an actual Echo device.
+So once your skill works when tested in the console, it's best to also try one of the other two moethds -- to test either on a real device or with the Echo Simulator (which works just like a real device).

 1. Test the Alexa skill from the Alexa console:
     1. Click `Test` in the black bar at the top
     1. Where it says "Test is disabled for this skill" click `Off` and select `Development`